 The principal uses of the Industry 4.0 concept in aviation so far have been connected to aerospace manufacturing processes.
 Barbosa gave an overview of how robotics, additive manufacturing, augmented reality, IoT, and simulation are being used in the aeronautics manufacturing industry today.
 He showed some new developments in the aircraft industry related to Industry 4.0 and its practical applications.

-Even though the first completely automated aeroplane is still a long way off, with a Post Graduate Diploma in Aviation, and be a part of the aviation industry, where the use of robots at Airbus and Boeing is expected to allow for monthly production rates of more than 30 units for several aircraft types.
+Even though the first completely automated aeroplane is still a long way off, with a Post Graduate Diploma in Aviation, and be a part of the revolution in aviation industry, where the use of robots at Airbus and Boeing is expected to allow for monthly production rates of more than 30 units for several aircraft types.
 In-Factory Solutions, a new Airbus spin-off, is working on the company’s vision of the “Factory of the Future,” with products and services for linked manufacturing in a fully connected and digital environment.

 Simultaneously, some have highlighted the impact of Industry 4.0 key enabler technologies on how safety is maintained at manufacturing facilities.
 Big data analytics can give precise data for operational control, and the Internet of Things (IoT) could increase equipment safety by allowing for improved maintenance.